Berkeley-Data/hpt/paper_draft.md

 - ResNet50_1x1 (s2) 100 epoch and 500 epoch shows similar accuracy. (especially for multi-label).
 - ResNet50_1x1 (s2) shows significantly better result with 0.001 than 0.00001 (both single label and multi-label)

+(findings pending verifications)
+- By looking at the results between models with 1x1 conv and without 1x1 conv counterparts, almost all models with 1x1 conv block underperform the ones without 1x1 conv block.
+It appears that adding 1x1 conv layer as a volumn filters may loss some bands information overall with the finetune evalutions.

 ## Conclusion